 With the latest graphics cards, gaming at 4K resolution and a 120Hz refresh rate is possible.
-All the newest GPUs, like the AMD RX 480 and NVIDIA’s GeForce GTX 1080 support DisplayPort 1.4.
-However, you’ll need multiple high end graphics cards to play games at this high resolution and frame rate.
+All the newest GPUs, like the AMD RX 6000 Series and NVIDIA’s GeForce RTX 30 Series support DisplayPort 1.4.
 For now, we recommend gaming at 1440p or 1080p at high refresh rates like 120 or 144 Hz.

 HDMI, or High Definition Media Interface, is the standard for HDTVs and is on most computer monitors.
 It’s easy to use because it carries audio too.
 If you’re going to plug your PC into a TV HDMI is the way to go.
 HDMI is fine for most resolutions.
 If your display or TV has HDMI 1.4, you’ll be limited to 3,820×2160, 4K, at 30 Hz.
 However if you’ve got a video card and 4K display with HDMI 2.0, you’ll be able to get 4K at 60 Hz.
 HDMI was designed to be backwards compatible with DVI, so there is no loss of video quality when using an HDMI-to-DVI adapter or cable.